marsxiang5902/habit_tracker/README.md

 ## Description

 An app for tracking and displaying events and implementing ideas from researched sources.
+It is publically hosted at https://growthify.herokuapp.com/.

 ## Installation